A video game franchise usually follows every successful movie franchise, but Star Wars is in a whole other league.

 The classic movie series, which is now almost half a century old, is accompanied by over a dozen video game franchises, along with numerous standalone titles.

-In this list, we’ll be going over our selection of the very best Star Wars video games in no particular order.
+In this game list, we’ll be going over our selection of the very best Star Wars video games in no particular order.

 Table of ContentsShow